steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

    1. Move updated file to instruments folder and reload instrument.html page in Chrome browser
       1. If instruments SVG is not updating after a save, do 'hard reload' ( Cmd + Shift + R on a Mac)

+1. Instruments page
+   1. In the downloaded game folder, the file instruments.html controls the layout of the instruments
+   1. Update `instruments-background.svg` image
+   1. Load in Chrome browser to view.
+   1. Set the window size you want, use full screen icon in top right.
+   1. **Command-Shift-E ** command turns on layout editor.
+      - Drag to position and resize instruments.
+      - Instruments can overlap each other (if they have transparent backgrounds)
+      - Click Download Layout
+      - Move the instruments.css to the `instruments/` folder (replacing previous)
+      - Reload

 ## Project Structure

 The files:

 ```
 ***Design Me, Program Me!***
-├── instruments.html # the layout of the instruments window
 ├── instruments/
+│   ├── instruments.html # the layout of the instruments window
+│   ├── instruments.css # the layout of the instruments window
 │   ├── oxygen.svg     # Oxygen instruments
 │   ├── battery.svg    # Battery instruments
 │   └── etc...